harishwar017/softmax_cuda/softmax_v1(naive)/README.md

 **Observation:**

 > This kernel utilizes **>80 %** of the available compute and memory performance, indicating **good parallel efficiency** and **well-balanced workload distribution**.
-> The implementation scales effectively across threads and minimizes memory latency.

 ---